 “I want to join IAS and not IFS (Indian Foreign Service), as I want to be in India and serve the people.” – Nandini K.R.

-UPSC results 2016 were declared on 31st May and Karnataka girl Nandini K.R. bagged the prestigious rank 1 in her fourth attempt at the UPSC CSE.
+UPSC Results 2016 was declared on 31st May and Karnataka girl Nandini K.R. bagged the prestigious rank 1 in her fourth attempt at the UPSC CSE.
 Nandini is an Indian Revenue Service Probationary Officer.
 Read on for more about IAS topper Nandini and how she succeeded so magnificently in the civil services exam.

 Get a glimpse into the life of UPSC topper Nandini and her approach towards IAS preparation.